Skip to content

 Analyzing product usage data helps companies improve product design and user experience based on actual user behavior.

-Imagine that a user doesn’t activate a specific feature relevant to their use case.
-Based on that information, you can trigger onboarding flows that help them adopt the feature.
+When a user doesn’t activate a specific feature relevant to their use case, you can trigger onboarding flows that help them adopt the feature.

 Psychographic data